You can access Sablier through our branded web interfaces:

 The security of the Sablier protocol is our outmost priority.
 Our team, accompanied by external auditors and consultants, has invested considerable effort to create a protocol that is safe and reliable.
 All contract code is publicly verifiable in our GitHub repository, and Quantstamp, a third-party auditor, issued an audit certificate.

-We came up with a few ideas in this discussion on Twitter, but the limit is your imagination.
+We came up with a few ideas in this discussion on Twitter, but the sky is the limit.

 Anyone in the world with an Internet connection and an Ethereum wallet.